lvc0107/CONAE_WRF_CHIMERE/README_tutorial.md

     ./configure
 ```
 3. Build the WPS, tweaks for the configure script
-   * NOTE: edit the configure.wps, add "-lnetcdff" to the line that has "-lnetcdf", and the libraries have to be in the correct order
+   * NOTE: edit the configure.wps, add "-lnetcdff" and "-lgomp" flags to the line that has "-lnetcdf", and the libraries have to be in the correct order
    * Original line vs new line
 ```
                         -L$(NETCDF)/lib  -lnetcdf
 ```
 ```
-                        -L$(NETCDF)/lib  -lnetcdff -lnetcdf
+                        -L$(NETCDF)/lib  -lnetcdff -lnetcdf -lgomp
 ```
 4. Build the WPS, compile step
    * NOTE: takes 15 s on my laptop